Synonyms of Green

 The most common meaning of green is the color of grass, leaves, and nature.
 People usually imagine trees, gardens, forests, and healthy plants when they hear this word.
 Green often represents freshness, life, peace, and growth.

-READ More: 30 Synonyms of Conflict Management with Examples and Explanation
+READ More: 30 Synonyms of Authenticity with Examples and Explanation

 Prototype Categorization